 by Stephanie Linares

-Stephanie Linares is an Intern at the Streit Council.
-Photo credit: Institute for the Study of War
+Stephanie Linares is a transatlantic security specialist at the Streit Council.
+Photo credit: U.S. National Institute of Allergy and Infectious Diseases